Bukit Lawang Sumatra, Indonesia Travel Guide

 Kosher food is generally not available here.

-Challenging due to soy sauce; rice is an inherent gluten-free base.
+Challenging due to brown sauce made from fermented soybeans; rice is a natural gluten-free base.

 Inform staff about severe allergies.
 Consider a Translation card.